ychalier/transflow/USAGE.md

 > [!NOTE]
 > The magnitude of flow vectors is computed as their L2 norm.
 Values are in pixels.

+### Flow Locking

+You can lock the flow (to mimic the P-frames duplication effect) with the `-lo, --lock` argument.
+You can pass it a Pythonic expression based on the variable `t`, the time in seconds. `math` and `random` modules are available during evaluation.
+The output of the epxression is evaluated with Python's if statement: integer value 0 means the flow in unlocked, value 1 means the flow is locked.

 ### Applying A Mask

 You can pass the path to an image file with the `-fm, --flow-mask`.
 The image luminance will be scaled between 0 (black) and 1 (white) and multiplied element-wise to the flow array.